Prepare for the Test

 The Official LSAT─India Handbook

-When you register for the LSAT─India, you will receive a copy of The Official LSAT─India Handbook.
+When you register for the LSAT─India, you may purchase a copy of The Official LSAT─India Handbook.
 This book provides details about the test pattern, types of questions, and other important information.

 The Official LSAT─India SuperPrep

-You will also receive a copy of The Official LSAT─India SuperPrep when you register.
+You may also purchase a copy of The Official LSAT─India SuperPrep when you register.
 This book contains one whole test with complete explanations for every correct and incorrect answer choice.
 This is a good place to begin practising test questions.
 Because there are explanations for every question, you can understand your results and assess your strengths and weaknesses.

 The Official LSAT─India Prep Tests